 It was necessary to establish a cut-off point for literature to be included in this review from the beginning of this project.
 Because of the complexity of this topic, as well as the multitude of lenses through which authors have chosen to frame it, an appropriate 'cut-off' point is not immediately obvious when sourcing literature about the issue of Aboriginal homelessness.
 Therefore, the strategy employed was to first only review the titles containing the words 'Aboriginal' and 'housing' or 'homeless/ness.'
 All papers in which the abstracts did not specifically mention these topics within the Canadian context were initially excluded.
 After this first collection of 'anchor' academic literature was read and assessed for relevance, a second round of academic literature searches took place in a 'snowball' fashion.
-The resultant tangential academic literature was found through searches or because it was referenced in the anchor literature.
+The resultant tangential academic literature.
 It was necessary to include some literature that did not discuss Aboriginal homelessness specifically because: